Writing Back, a fulfilling volunteering experience

 COMMENTS

-In this section.
+Writing Back.
 Writing Back is an award-winning letter writing project which pairs students with older residents across the Yorkshire region in order to help tackle loneliness and social isolation.
 Loneliness is an issue for many elderly people, especially those with limited mobility; equally, many young people who attend university may ...

 In 2014, I founded Writing Back, an intergenerational letter writing project that matches University of Leeds students as pen pals with older Yorkshire residents.
 Having arrived at the University ...